Helen manages meteorological data archives for dispersion work, and contributes to emergency response preparedness.

 Helen is increasingly involved in the development of operational emergency response computer systems which assist staff responding to such events.

 Helen is updating and cataloguing the Numerical Atmospheric-dispersion Modelling Environment (NAME) meteorological data archives covering 1994 to the present day, and verifying data integrity in the process.
-This work also involves maintaining and documenting user interfaces to the Met Office-wide meteorological archives, which are vital for dispersion work.
+This work also involves maintaining and documenting user interfaces to the Met Office-wide meteorological archives, which are vital for dispersion work, as well as chairing an internal management group.

 Helen is a STEM ambassador, and has visited two primary schools in this capacity, linking pupils' learning activities to weather forecasting and dispersion modelling, and promoting STEM careers by helping to engage children in these subjects at an early age.